Top Limitations and Challenges in Selenium & Solution

 3. Test Maintenance and keeping up with growing Regression Suite

-Even if we bite the bullet and set up one, it is only going to get complex and cryptic as the Framework grows and matures.
+Even if we bite the bullet and set up one, it will only get complex and cryptic as the framework matures.
 It will eventually become a parallel development project with significant Software management and development efforts.

 Also, there would be a need for significant Test Script maintenance for any change in the application as the Regression Test Suite gets bigger with releases.